3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 HOW THIS MEDICATION IS USED

 Erythromycin is used as a stomach pro-kinetic agent as described.
 It is also used as an antibiotic against infections as described above.
 It is also the treatment of choice for intestinal infections caused by Campylobacter bacteria.
+It works best given on an empty stomach.

 The most common side effects are nausea, diarrhea, and appetite loss.
+These are generally mild and mitigated by giving the medication with food.

 INTERACTIONS WITH OTHER DRUGS